 This is probably the most obvious resource that one could scavenge from an abandoned car.
 Most people will go for it first since it’s extremely valuable.
-To get the gasoline out of the fuel tank you will need a small-diameter rubber hose, one or more 2.5 gallon water jugs and a piercing instrument.
-When scavenging abandoned cars for gasoline the model of the car plays an important role.
+To get the gasoline out of the fuel tank, you will need a small-diameter rubber hose, one or more 2.5-gallon water jugs and a piercing instrument.
+When scavenging abandoned cars for gasoline, the model of the car plays an important role.
 You should know what you have to deal with to avoid making mistakes.
 Newer vehicles have a screen or a valve that prevents the use of a hose to siphon from the gas tank.
 If you have to deal with such cars, you should look underneath the car, find the fuel tank and bore or punch a hole using a knife.

 Pay attention and work with care as you don’t want to cause a spark.
 Once you have pierced the fuel tank, place the water jug in the right position and let it fill.
 You might need to make a second hole to help the gas flow more easily if you are in a hurry.
 If luck is on your side, you might find a vehicle from the 1990s or even earlier.
-These vehicles may lack the protective screen from the tank and you will just need to pry the metal flapper near the opening out of the way.
+These cars may lack the protective screen from the tank and you will just need to pry the metal flapper near the opening out of the way.
 Use the rubber hose and your mouth to siphon the gasoline, but make sure you don’t inhale too much of it as serious injuries may occur.

 If you do things right when scavenging abandoned cars from gasoline, you will end up having a precious resource that will help you greatly in a doomsday situation.

 Suggested article: Fuel types needed for emergency preparedness